licrow/my-maintenance-page/README.md

 5. **Custom Domain (Optional):**

    If you want to deploy this under a custom domain, configure your domain in the Cloudflare dashboard and link it to your Cloudflare Pages project.

+## Adding a Worker Route

+To add a worker route to your Pages site, follow these steps:

+1. **Copy the worker script:**

+   Copy the contents of the `WORKERSCRIPT` file from the repository.
+This script handles routing and content rewriting for the maintenance page.

+2. **Update the `maintenancePageUrl` variable:**

+   In the worker script, replace the value of `maintenancePageUrl` with the actual URL of your deployed maintenance page.

+3. **Configure the route in Cloudflare:**

+   - Go to your Cloudflare dashboard and navigate to the "Workers & Pages" section.
+   - Find your Pages project and click on it.
+   - Go to the "Settings" tab and scroll down to the "Functions" section.
+   - Under "Routes", add a new route:
+     - Route: `test.example.com/*`
+     - Worker: Select your Pages project

+4. **Deploy your changes:**

+   Add the worker script to your Cloudflare Pages project as instructed in the Cloudflare dashboard.
+Cloudflare Pages will automatically deploy the changes.

+Now, when you access `test.example.com`, the worker will route the request to your maintenance page.

 ## Customization